WHO chief: U.S. abortion ruling 'a setback,' will cost lives

-GENEVA (AP) — The head of the World Health Organization on Wednesday criticized the U.S. Supreme Court decision to overturn Roe v.
-Wade. calling the decision to no longer recognize a constitutional right to abortion “a setback” that would ultimately cost lives.
+The head of the World Health Organization on Wednesday criticized the U.S. Supreme Court ruling overturning Roe v.
+Wade, saying the decision to no longer recognize a constitutional right to abortion was “a setback” that would ultimately cost lives.

 WHO Director-General Tedros Adhanom Ghebreyesus said during a media briefing that decades of scientific data prove that access to safe and legal abortion saves lives.